asokolovski/matches-game/README.md

 ## About the game

-The game is called Matches, it starts at 21 and whoever takes the last match loses.
-There are two modes for this game, easy and hard.
+The game is called Matches, it starts at 21 and is played against the CPU.
+The goal of the game is to avoid taking the last match.
+You can only take a minimum of 1 match and a maximum of 3.There are two modes for this game, easy and hard.